Tavern-Keeper-2308/tavern_keeper_be/README.md

 <!-- ENDPOINTS -->
 ## Endpoints
 1. Query endpoints are documented showing full scope of available attributes.
-2. Attributes should all be written in queries and mutations using `camelCase`
+2. Attributes should all be written in queries and mutations using `camelCase`.
-3. Some attributes are nested under another, using curly brackets `{}`
+3. Some attributes are nested under another, using curly brackets `{}`.
   ```graphql
   attribute {
     nestedAttribute
     anotherNestedAttribute
   }
   ```
-4. Query and Mutation request can be modified to include only desired attribute data in the response.
+4. Query and Mutation requests can be modified to include only desired attribute data in the response.
 5. Query and Mutation request attributes can be ordered designate the order of attributes in the response.